openlexington/lexington-buildings/README.md

 You don't need to be able to run this to participate in the import.
 This is available for those who are curious or would like to improve the process.

 ## Prerequisites

+You will need at least a few GB of RAM for this to work well.
+We also attempt to do work in parallel, so more CPU cores will be helpful.

 Python modules needed include:
 * fiona